 You also want to make sure that you’re not using broken links, either – this can happen if you use punctuation in your hashtags.

 Lastly, it’s possible that your Instagram hashtags not working is from no fault of your own, but because of Instagram itself.

 If this is the case, you’ll need to get in touch with them to see what the problem is, so that they can help you solve it.

 Top-Rated Instagram Growth Tools

 These Instagram growth tools have been voted as the best consistently in user ratings across various websites.

-First we collated the user review data, then we performed our own tests to ensure 100% legitimacy of the tools.
+We have also performed our own tests to ensure 100% legitimacy of these tools.

 These are by far the best services on the market today.

-So, there you have it – 8 possible reasons why your hashtags are not working.
+So, there you have it – 8 possible reasons why your Instagram hashtags not working occurred.